STORM

 The man's eyes flash hatred.
 'Why you do this?'

 'Because we found your fooking transmitter.'
-He holds up the edge-cutters.
+He lights the flame.
 'Party time, shite.
 Who'd you tip off?'

 'You crazy.
 I talk to family.'

 In fifteen years as a mercenary I've seen plenty of shit go down.
-And losing a pinky's a fleabite compared to what a bullet's shockwave does.
 And I think, screw the bastard.
 Because he's sold us out.
 He's a mole.
 And his tip-off to God knows who could take out everyone on board.

 'Who you working for?
 Spetsnaz?'